mezw/mapbox-gl-js-docs/docs/pages/api/index.md

   }
 }
 ```

-### Forcing Transpilation with Babel
+### Loading and transpiling the Web Worker separately

-If your application requires ES5 compatibility, then your module bundler needs to be configured to load and transpile Mapbox GL JS's WebWorker separately.
+If your application requires ES5 compatibility, then your module bundler needs to be configured to load and transpile Mapbox GL JS's Web Worker separately.
+This comes at the cost of significantly increasing the bundle size and negatively impacting rendering performance and you should only do this if you have a strong need for supporting legacy browsers.
 Mapbox GL JS can be configured with bundler specific `worker-loader` plugins.
-(See. [webpack-worker-loader] (https://webpack.js.org/loaders/worker-loader/) and [rollup-plugin-worker-loader](https://www.npmjs.com/package/rollup-plugin-web-worker-loader)).
+See [webpack-worker-loader](https://webpack.js.org/loaders/worker-loader/) and [rollup-plugin-worker-loader](https://www.npmjs.com/package/rollup-plugin-web-worker-loader).

 * If you are using Webpack, you can configure `worker-loader` to be used inline when importing mapbox-gl: